ritvikmath/jekyll-now/_posts/2016-7-23-SwipeBlackMarket.md

 * $861 / (7 meals per week \* 11 weeks) = **$11.18 / meal**
 * $630 / (5 meals per week \* 11 weeks) = **$11.45 / meal**

-An off campus student would much prefer to buy the proven $5 swipe than to buy swipes in bulk without receiving any reduction in unit price.
+An off-campus student would much prefer to buy the proven $5 swipe than to buy swipes in bulk without receiving any reduction in unit price.

 How much does an On Campus Housing resident pay per swipe?
 Since meal plans are included in housing prices, we need to control for housing style and tease out the underlying per unit meal cost.